More Like the Father

 My prayer is that you would be inspired to take the next steps necessary to become all God desires for you in parenting and fatherhood.”

-Joel A’Bell – Lead Pastor, Hillsong Church Australia
+Joel A’Bell – Lead Pastor, Revitalise Church

-“I recall my conversation with Robert about the men’s response when I asked the conference delegates ‘who would say they don’t want to be like their father>’
+“I recall my conversation with Robert about the men’s response when I asked the conference delegates ‘who would say they don’t want to be like their father’

 Robert’s comments about why he hadn’t lifted his hand that day were as inspiring to me as those that did.
 Something happened in Robert’s heart over that weekend and this book is the result of that.